Roasted Tomato Salad

 Skin the tomatoes first of all by pouring boiling water over them and leaving for 1 minute, then drain and, as soon as they are cool enough to handle, slip off the skins.

 (Protect your hands with a cloth if necessary.)
-You can watch how to skin tomates by clicking on our Cookery School Video.
+You can watch how to skin tomatoes in our Cookery School Video on this page.
 Now cut each tomato in half, around the middle rather than vertically, and place the halves in the roasting tin (cut side uppermost) and season with salt and freshly milled pepper.
 After that, sprinkle on the chopped garlic, distributing it evenly between the tomatoes.

 Follow this with a few droplets of olive oil on each one, then top each one with half a basil leaf, turning each piece of leaf over to get a coating of oil.
 Now place the roasting tin in the top half of the oven and roast the tomatoes for 50-60 minutes or until the edges are slightly blackened.
 Then remove the tin from the oven and allow the tomatoes to cool.
 All this can be done several hours ahead.